-This is why you might well find that bars in Bangkok and elsewhere around Thailand are closed on Makha Bucha Day; the Thai government restricts the sale of alcohol, albeit inconsistently, on various religious holidays.
+This is why you might well find that bars in Bangkok and elsewhere around Thailand are closed on Makha Bucha Day.
+The Thai government restricts the sale of alcohol, albeit inconsistently, on various religious holidays.

-At Expique our mission is to help people discover the real Bangkok and the local cultures.
-We do this through a range of experiences including Food Tours, Walking Tours, Tuk Tuk Tours, Cooking Classes, and Market Experiences
+At Expique our mission is to help people discover the real Bangkok (and beyond) and the local cultures.
+We do this through a combination of offering our own award winning tours and through producing informative content.

-Subscribe to our newsletter, and get access to our Interactive Bangkok Map where you can find our “best spots to visit in Bangkok” and also receive monthly news and tips about exploring Bangkok.
+Subscribe to our newsletter to receive monthly news and tips about exploring Bangkok.